 Sift in the flour mixture and mix together well with a wooden spoon.
 Dough will be stiff.
 Dough should stick together.
 If not you will need to add moisture.
 Just sprinkle a few drops at a time until it does.

-Take a teaspoon (or melon baller) of dough (one inch wide) and roll into a ball then flatten slightly with your hand.
-For large "grandma style" cookies, use a 1/3 cup measuring cup or ice cream dipper and then flatten down to approx 1/2 inch thick.
+Take a teaspoon (or cookie baller) of dough (one inch wide) and roll into a ball then flatten slightly with your hand.
+For large "grandma style" cookies, use a 1/4 cup measuring cup or ice cream dipper and then flatten down to approx 1/2 inch thick.
 (The thickness is optional, just make them all the same.
 The thickness will vary the baking time.)
-Place at least 2 inches apart on ungreased cookie sheet.
-They will spread a little in the oven.
-(I found that with using all blended oatmeal, I needed to spray the cookie sheet with cooking spray to prevent sticking)
+Place at least 2 inches apart on ungreased cookie sheet.(I prefer using parchment paper, you will appreciate the difference) They will spread a little in the oven.

-Bake in oven 8-10 minutes until slightly brown on the edges.
+Bake in oven 8-10 minutes until only slightly brown on the edges.
 (For cookies that are made with the melon baller, it takes exactly 6 min in my convection oven.)
 They will be very soft and moist at this stage.
 Place on cooling rack when set enough to move without breaking.
 Check the bottom of your test cookie and the bottoms should be only light brown.
 When the cookies come out of the oven, you may be tempted to think they are not done, but they are, if they are brown on the edges.
 They continue to cook some after removing from the oven.
 If they are a light brown, they are done.
 If the bottoms are dark brown, they are over done.

 Now grab yourself a jug of ice cold milk and enjoy.

 This dough can also be mixed one day, and placed in a tightly covered container and refrigerated and then baked another day.
 I quite often do it this way.
 You can also make logs and wrap in waxed paper and cut the cookies off with a knife.
 This also works quite well.
-I have even frozen the dough this way and thaw out a log as needed.*To make your blended oatmeal, simply take dry uncooked oatmeal and blend in blender until smooth.
-You may purchase Oatmeal Bran Flour in some super markets that is a blend of Oat flour and Wheat flour.
-I use a brand called HODGKINS MILL OAT BRAN FLOUR BLEND.
+I have even frozen the dough this way and thaw out a log as needed.